 Experiences are variable depending on the interest of the learner and in discussion with the EDQI leaders, but should include attending departmental and hospital administrative, quality, process and improvement meetings, and working on a directed process and improvement project.

 Gain procedural skills in pediatric airway management, endotracheal intubation and laryngeal mask airway placement, sedation, analgesia and anesthesia administration, and perioperative care.

 Gain procedural skills in direct and video laryngoscopy with endotracheal tube intubation, supraglottic airway placement, effective bag valve mask ventilation, and procedural sedation.

 Burn Center/Burn Intensive Care Unit, LAC/USC Medical Center

-Gain additional critical care experience in ventilator management, fluid replacement, pain management and procedural sedation, antibiotic and medication stewardship, preventative care (DVT, GI, decubiti, etc.) and understand the importance of temperature control in burn patients.
+Gain additional critical care experience in ventilator management, fluid replacement, pain management and procedural sedation, antibiotic and medication stewardship and preventative care (DVT, GI, decubiti, etc.), and understand the importance of temperature control in burn patients.

 Cardiac Care Unit, Harbor-UCLA

 Develop the ability to rapidly evaluate, diagnose, stabilize, and treat critically ill patients with primary cardiac complaints.
 Gain additional critical care experience in ventilator management, fluid replacement, and use of vasoactive medications.
 There will be procedural experience when available in intubation and central and arterial line insertion and management.

 Participate in the care of patients in the Cardiovascular Open Access Rapid Evaluation (CORE) unit, including but not limited to, optimizing medical management of CAD and CHF patients, cardioversion, rate control, etc. Develop an efficient, thorough approach to EKG interpretation.
 Learn the basics of echocardiogram interpretation and risk stratification utilization.
 Complete a small project based on resident’s area of interest.